Teaching Children Embroidery

 If you've ever worked with fraying materials, dull scissors, or a bad needle, you've probably been frustrated.
 That's even more true for kids.
 So often kits or supplies that are designed for kids are low-cost, which can equal low-quality.
 Children will have a much easier time learning how to stitch if the supplies work well.

 Give kids the same supplies that you would want to work with as an adult.
 When selecting kits, look for designs that are easy and kid-friendly, but that include real tools and materials.
 Threads that don't need separating and are less likely to form knots, such as DMC perle cotton, can be helpful.
 Also, plastic canvas and tapestry wools can be great starting materials to try.
+We have a whole department with embroidery supplies for children.

 4 Keep it Age-Appropriate